-Concerned about the coronavirus and want to learn how you can obtain resilient health by boosting your immune system?
-Ayurveda is here to help!
+Concerned about the coronavirus and want to learn how you can obtain resilient health?
+The ancient practice of Ayurveda is here to help!

-Over these past few weeks, the coronavirus, which causes an acute respiratory disease called COVID-19, has spread at an alarming rate across the world, with over 197,000 confirmed cases to date.
-CNN reports that all 50 states in the USA now have confirmed cases and the European Union has decided to close its borders for the next 30 days.
-Millions across the world are on mandatory lockdown with schools closed, potentially, through the end of the school year, while others are taking matters into their own hands by self-quarantining to decrease the spread of the virus.
+Over these past few weeks, the coronavirus, which causes an acute respiratory disease called COVID-19, has spread at an alarming rate across the world, with over 197,000+ confirmed cases to date.
+CNN reports that all 50 states in the USA now have confirmed cases and the European Union has decided to close its borders for 30 days.
+Millions across the world are on mandatory lockdown with schools closed potentially through the end of the school year, while others are taking matters into their own hands by self-quarantining to decrease the spread of the virus.

 One of the secrets to a healthy immune system is a healthy agni.
 Agni is the Sanskrit term for fire.
-There are countless agnis in the body which are involved in the following:
+There are countless agnis, or fires, in the body which are involved in the following:

 Wondering how to know if your agni is in balance?
 Here are some signs of a healthy agni: